 • Knowledge of the principles, practices, procedures and techniques of library science and

-library administration and management.
+public library administration and management.

 • Ability to plan, organize, supervise and evaluate the work of professional and clerical

 • Ability to become proficient with existing technology systems, software and computer